tomashruska1/musicplayer/README.md

 # musicplayer

-An old school ligth-weight mp3 player written in python3 wrapper around the Qt5 library PyQt5.
+An old school ligth-weight mp3 player written in python3 using the wrapper around the Qt5 library PyQt5.

 Dependencies: PyQt5, mutagen